hapax/hapax.github.io/assets/alien-maths.md

 room for phenomenology (if one is so inclined), but also allows for the possibility that the same sort of mind could arise from different sorts of brain.

-Phyl
+Similar minds would be commensurable.

+There are biological precedents for this idea.
 [Convergent evolution](https://en.wikipedia.org/wiki/Convergent_evolution)
-is the phenomenon of phylogenetically distant organisms converging on structurally similar solutions.
+occurs when phylogenetically distant organisms converge on similar solutions to similar problems.
-The most famous example is the eye, where vertebrates and cephalopods evolved more or less the same biological camera, while their earliest common ancestor had something like a single photoreceptive pixel.
+The most famous example is the eye, where vertebrates and cephalopods evolved the same biological camera, while their earliest common ancestor had something much more rudimentary, probably a single photoreceptive pixel.

 <!-- Although *umwelt* theory seems to be phenomenologically oriented, it